cjdbarlow/Part-One/electrical_safety.md

 Function of current density.
 Burns typically occur at the entry and exit point as this is where current density is highest.

 * **Tetanic Contraction**
 Flexors are stronger than extensors, which may maintain grip on live wire.
-Death may result from either VF or asphyxiation from sustained respiratory muslce contraction.
+Death may result from either VF or asphyxiation from sustained respiratory muscle contraction.

 ###Electrical Shock